geeta052/Dynamic-Event-Calendar/README.md

 # Dynamic Event Calendar App

-A dynamic calendar application built using React.
-This app allows users to view their calendar in month, week, and day formats, add/edit/delete events, and manage event details such as name, time, description, and type.
-The events are saved in the browser's localStorage for persistence.

 ## Features

 - **Calendar View**: Displays a grid for the current month with aligned days.
 Navigate between months using "Previous" and "Next" buttons.